 Streaming responses

-For user-facing applications where latency matters, use streaming to pipe tokens back as they arrive rather than waiting for the complete response:
+For user-facing applications where latency matters, use streaming to pipe tokens back as they arrive:

 Python · Boto3 · streamingresponse = client.invoke_model_with_response_stream(